 Question: As an animal lover and someone who has a deep connection to my pets, I’d like to know more about what the Bible says happens to our pets and other animals when they pass away.
 Does God have a place for them in heaven?
 Will we see them again?

-As a dog lover myself, who is obsessed with my best friend, Haze the Dog, I always picture Haze bounding toward me when I reach the eternal reward, ready to greet me again.
+As a dog lover who is obsessed with my best friend, Haze the Dog, I always picture Haze bounding toward me when I reach the eternal reward, ready to greet me again.

-But something to keep in mind is that even if they are not in heaven the same way that we now know them in life, it doesn’t matter.
+But something to keep in mind is that even if they are not in heaven the same way that we know them in life, it doesn’t matter.
 God finds a way to give us even more bliss than our pets have given to us.
 So the love that we recall from these animals will be present to us in an even greater way.